-Sub contractor submissions - SF424A, Budget Justification, Current and Pending, and Key Contacts are required.
-Signed approval from the institution of each subaward and contractor must be provided.
-We also request submission of the indirect rate agreement, if applicable.
+Applications containing known subawards must provide - SF424A, Budget Justification, Current and Pending Support, and Key Contacts.
+Applications containing known contractors must provide - Current and Pending Support, Key Contacts, and cost or price justification for the contracts..
+Signed approval from the institution of each known subaward and contractor should be provided.

-Permits, accomplishments, Biographical sketches and the collaborators list must also be supplied to the lead institution in order for them to be combined within the lead application information.
+We also request submission of the indirect cost rate agreement, if applicable.
+Permits, accomplishments, Biographical sketches and the collaborators list should be supplied to the lead institution in order for them to be combined within the lead application information.